ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

   - **LDAP server URL**: The LDAP server URL to connect to.
 For example, `ldap://<ldap_server>:<port>`.
   - **LDAP binding username**: The username to use to bind to the directory service.

     In most cases, this username is a distinguished name (DN).
-An Active Directory username might work, but, unlike the general Windows logon, it is case-sensitive.
+An Active Directory username might work, but, unlike the general Windows logon, it is case sensitive.
     - **LDAP binding user password**: The password that is associated with the binding username.
     - **LDAP base DN**: The starting point for searching user entries in LDAP.
 For example, `CN=Users,DC=example,DC=com`.
     - **LDAP user filter**: The user filter to search user entries in LDAP.
 If empty, the default value is `(userPrincipalName={0})`.